RaidsCfg/Apex-Smart-Armour-Swap-2023/README.md

 2. Run 'Smart Armour Swap.ahk'
 - As long as you have a supported resolution, the script will run otherwise it will not
 - A text file in the folder explains how to add custom resolutions

+## Known Issues and Fixes
+Issue:
+- SendMode Input can sometimes be too fast and causes your cursor to move to the shield but not click.

+Fix:
+- Comment out SendMode Input and replace "Click %X%, %Y%" with "MouseClick, Left, X, Y, , 0" 0 = speed.
+0 is fastest 100 is slowest

 ## Color Detection
 ###